a-b-street/docs/book/src/proposals/broadmoor.md

   <h4 class="chart-header">Cars: Individual Trips</h4>
   <img class="chart" src="../assets/broadmoor/broadmoor-driving-duration-scatter.png" />

-Comparing each drivers trip time before vs. after this change, some trips were a little faster, while others a little slower.
+Comparing each driver's trip time before vs. after this change, some trips were a little faster, while others a little slower.

 There appears to be a small positive bias, perhaps due to less contention on